meshy/django-cba/README.md

 ## What is `django-cba`

-`django-cba` aims to be an unofficial replacement for Django's (fantastic) admin interface, builing upon class-based views, and making use of the app-loading refactor made available in Django 1.7.
+`django-cba` aims to be an unofficial replacement for Django's (fantastic) admin interface, building upon class-based views, and making use of the app-loading refactor made available in Django 1.7.